Shoe Box Solar Viewer (for watching today’s partial solar eclipse)

 NEVER look directly at the sun, since you can permanently damage your retinas (the light sensors on the back of your eyeballs.)

-That being said, you can safety view the sun (and therefore a solar eclipse) using a shoe box by standing with the sun BEHIND you.
+You can safety view the sun (and therefore a solar eclipse) using a shoe box by standing with the sun BEHIND you.
 All you need is a shoe box without a lid, a piece of white paper, aluminum foil, a pin and tape.
 It’s perfect for viewing a solar eclipse, like the one coming up this afternoon.
 It will be visible from around 4:30 CST until 6:00 PM CST here in Minnesota!

 First, tape white paper over one end of the shoe box (on the inside.)
 This is your viewing screen.